trevordbunch/cis411_lab1_CI/labreports/LAB_alecclyde.md

 ___

 # Step 1: Fork this repository
-- The URL of my forked repository: [ENTER URL HERE](https://github.com/alecclyde/cis411_lab1_CI)
+- The URL of my forked repository: [URL HERE](https://github.com/alecclyde/cis411_lab1_CI)

 - The accompanying diagram of what my fork precisely and conceptually represents... ![](../assets/HowGitHubWorks.jpg)

 # Step 2: Clone your forked repository from the command line
 - My local file directory is...
 C:\Users\alecc\Documents\GitHub\cis411_lab0_req

-- The command to navigate to the directory when I open up the command line is... "cd >folder<"
+- The command to navigate to the directory when I open up the command line is... **"cd >folder<"**

 # Step 3: Run the application locally
-- My GraphQL response from adding myself as an account on the test project
+- My GraphQL response from adding myself as an account on the test project:
 ``` json
 {
   "data": {